khajdari/WhoopsPay/README.md

-# PayPwned - Cybersecurity Training Platform
+# WhoopsPay - Cybersecurity Training Platform

 A comprehensive cybersecurity training and financial management platform that combines interactive security learning with intelligent financial tools.
 Built for educational purposes to demonstrate OWASP Top 10 and API Security vulnerabilities.

 ## 🎯 Purpose

-PayPwned is designed as an **educational cybersecurity training platform** for penetration testing and security research.
+WhoopsPay is designed as an **educational cybersecurity training platform** for penetration testing and security research.
 It intentionally contains vulnerabilities from the OWASP Top 10 and OWASP API Security Top 10 for learning purposes.

 ## ⚠️ Security Notice